NOVA Region Dashboard

 Foreign Born Population Share - Current

 All jurisdictions in the United States are included in the five-year American Community Survey estimates.
 The share of the population that is foreign born, for all jurisdictions in Northern Virginia, is displayed in this graph.
-Northern Virginia's foreign born population share is 27.8%.
+Northern Virginia's foreign born population share is 27.7%.
 All Northern Virginia jurisdiction's have a foreign born population share that is greater than the Commonwealth of Virginia and the United States.
-Out of all 3,143 jurisdictions in the USA, all are ranked #146 or higher.
-The region's highest ranked are Manassas Park City (6th), Fairfax County (22nd), and Fairfax City (30th), each of which have a greater foreign born population share than New York County, New York (Manhattan) (28.3% and 34th).
+Out of all 3,144 jurisdictions in the USA, all Northern Virginia jurisdictions are ranked #174 or higher.
+The region's highest ranked are Manassas Park City (7th), Fairfax County (26th), and Fairfax City (31st), each of which have a greater foreign born population share than New York County, New York (Manhattan) (28.5% and 32nd).
 Back in 2000, all jurisdictions in Northern Virginia had a foreign born population share that was less than Manhattan.
-These high ranks of the region's jurisdictions are indicative of a transforming region and the very diverse population of Northern Virginia and the DC metropolitan area.
+These high ranks of the region's jurisdictions are indicative of a transforming region and the diverse population of Northern Virginia and the DC metropolitan area.

 Foreign Born Population Share - Current

 Those jurisdictions with a population of 65,000 or more are included in the one-year American Community Survey estimates.
 The share of the population that is foreign born, for all jurisdictions in Northern Virginia, is displayed in this graph.
 All Northern Virginia jurisdiction's have a foreign born population share that is greater than the Commonwealth of Virginia and the United States.
-Out of the 829 jurisdictions with a population of 65,000 or more in the USA, all are ranked #55 or higher, with the region's highest ranked, large jurisdiction being Fairfax County, ranked 17th with a foreign born population of 31.4%.
-Fairfax County has a greater foreign born population share than New York County, New York (Manhattan) (27.8% and 25th) and Orange County, California (29.9% at 18th).
+Out of the 837 jurisdictions with a population of 65,000 or more in the USA, all are ranked #67 or higher, with the region's highest ranked, large jurisdiction being Fairfax County, ranked 18th with a foreign born population of 30.7%.
+Fairfax County has a greater foreign born population share than New York County, New York (Manhattan) (28.6% and 24th) and Orange County, California (30.2% at 19th).
+Northern Virginia's foreign born population share is 27.6%, which is only 1.0% less than Manhattan.
 Back in 2000, all jurisdictions in Northern Virginia had a foreign born population share that was less than Manhattan.
 These high and changing ranks for the region's jurisdictions are indicative of the very diverse population and a transforming region of Northern Virginia and the DC metropolitan area.

 Foreign Born Population Share - Historic Compared to Current